takucnoel-endo/Text_Mining_HR/README.md

 data <- data[, !(colnames(data) %in% join_vec)]
 ```
 #### Text manipulations
+After getting rid of unnessesary columns, some more data cleaning by text manipulation was needed to be applied.
+One of the biggest issue with this raw data was the formatting strings that indicate special characters.
+For example, in many columns and the `text` column, apostrophe `'` was represented in hexadecimal form `\xe2\x80\x99s` or other similar representation.
+These characters had to be removed from the text in order to perform well on text mining process.
 ```r
 #Clean any formatting string with raw string expression.
 data$text<-gsub(r"{\xe2\x80\x99s}", "s", data$text,fixed = TRUE)